pokepress/TCGRandomizer/README.md

 #### <b>Planned features or tweaks (in no particular order)</b>

 * Selectable "energy mappings" in the shuffle moves option.
-* Option to force a damaing move on every card.
+* Option to force a damaging move on every card.
 * Further randomization of moves, beyond just shuffling the effects, and randomizing energy requirements and damage.
 Randomizing the move effects themselves may be a possibility, but further reverse engineering of the Pokemon TCG duel engine will be necessary first.
 * Randomization of types.
 This is related to the randomization of energy requirements and would require adjusting the decks to keep them type-consistent.
 * Randomization of other misc Pokemon card data.
 * Being able to load the Pokemon TCG ROM from the file system.
 * Increase the chance of a Challenge Cup being triggrered on boot in postgame.
 * Additional options for player character and in-game coin.
-* Randomize requirements for Water, Fighting, and Grass Club Masters (Rock's Club Master has no requirement to begin with, making it more complicated)
+* Randomize requirements for Fighting and Grass Club Masters (Rock's Club Master has no requirement to begin with, making it more complicated)
 * Customize the title screen, credits, and other elements

 Contributions aren't expected but would always be welcome.